PrintersForAnts/MetalBoop/README.md

   * Durability due to optical switch
   * Simplicity - no dock and undock macros to fiddle with
   * Zero probe distance
+  * Max chamber temperature: 100 C (when using OPB666N)

 ## 2. Features